 Premier Chris Minns said the provisions were "about keeping people safe, lowering the temperature and ensuring Sydney remains calm and orderly".

-From Sunday, Herzog will make a five-day visit to Australia to meet with federal leaders and victims of the Bondi terror attack, where 15 people were killed and dozens more injured when gunmen opened fire during a Hanukkah celebration.
+From Sunday, Herzog will make a five-day visit to Australia to meet with federal leaders and victims of the Bondi terror attack, where 15 people were killed and dozens more injured when two alleged gunmen opened fire during a Hanukkah celebration.

 Protests are planned across Australian capitals and regional centres, including a major demonstration in Sydney on Monday night.